andrewmatlock/Indux/docs/docs/elements/dropdowns.md

 # Dropdowns

-Menus made simple without the overhead.

 ---

 ## Setup

-Dropdowns are supported by an Alpine plugin, available on its own or as part of Indux bundles.
+Dropdowns are supported by a plugin for Alpine JS, available on its own or as part of Indux bundles.

 <x-code-group copy>